insightsengineering/crane/.github/CONTRIBUTING.md

-# Contributing to cards
+# Contributing to crane

-This outlines how to propose a change to {cards}.
+This outlines how to propose a change to {crane}.

 ## Fixing typos